 In short, banks are special.
 Literally and for all practical purposes, a bank once formed, is indelible and cannot be obliterated.
 The man on the street trusts his savings with the banks on the foundation of this promise.
 A bank that becomes “systemically important” (substantially, determined by scale and size of its operations) would get covered by the proposed resolution law.
 Under this law, to “resolve” and save such an institution, the obligations of the banks can be altered and varied by law.
 The layman thinks that banks that are not covered by this law would protect his deposits, but once such a law is in, those not covered by such law may (at least theoretically) would not be considered to be “too big to fail”.

 The proposed Financial Resolution and Deposit Insurance Bill is with a Parliamentary Committee for now.
 The environment in the banking sector is hardly conducive for this important and material reform to see the light of day.
 If banks are not seen living up to the honesty presumed of them (in India, bankers still carry a reputation despite the history of the United States and United Kingdom in the last decade) even the common man is bound to question how is savings are squandered on cronies of bankers and how he would lose out even more when a weak bank is resolved, or how money from the taxes paid by him would go back into the very same banks to keep them afloat.
 Without serious confidence building measures being taken, and articulated well to the common man, the environment appears ominous.

-This column was published in Business Standard under the title Without Contempt in editions dated March 22, 2018
+This column was published as Without Contempt in Business Standard editions dated April 12, 2018